What is coparenting? What isn't coparenting? Help!

 Remember just because your marriage is over, does not mean your role as a parent is over.
 Your child needs both of you forever.

-Interested in Talking to an Anxiety Therapist in Birmingham, AL?
+Interested in Talking to a Co-parenting Counselor in Birmingham, AL?

 If you are frustrated in your co-parenting relationship and not sure how to move forward, co-parenting counseling with Sara Hadgraft can help!
 At Sparrow Counseling in Birmingham, AL we want to meet you and help you navigate this process.
 To get started follow these three simple steps: